-Learn how to prepare for a Whole30 with tips and tricks from a Whole30 veteran.
-From self-care to stocking the fridge, memorizing foods to investing in sparkling water, these steps make it easier than ever to learn how to prepare for a Whole30!
-This guide to how to prepare for a Whole30 has absolutely everything you need to start a great round.
+Learn all about Whole30 prep with tips and tricks from a Whole30 lover.
+From self-care to stocking the fridge, memorizing foods to investing in sparkling water, these steps make it easier than ever to do Whole30 prep!
+It has absolutely everything you need to start a great round.

 Who’s doing a Whole30 in January?
 After an indulgent holiday season, there’s never a Whole30 that calls more clearly to me.
 The reset, paired perfectly with the start of the new year, is such a refreshing way to get back on track, shake off the headaches or bloat you might have acquired after that second dozen of cookies, and to start the new year right.
 Doing a Whole30 in January is my very favorite way to set the tone for the year, by affirming every day that real food matters and that food affects how you feel emotionally, mentally, and physically.